Tuesday, 24 June 2025 - 42 minutes

 8:00pm - 10:00pm

-10:00pm - Midnight
+10:00pm - 2:00am

 Listen on 105.5 and 104.7 FM, DAB Digital Radio, online, on your app or smart speaker

 © Copyright 2026 Horizon Radio Limited.
 Horizon Radio is an independent radio station and Horizon Radio and associated entities are in no way associated or affiliated with Global Media & Entertainment Limited, or any other company within the Global group of companies.
-Horizon Radio Northampton is operated by Creativity Media Services (Northampton) Ltd. Horizon Radio Milton Keynes (105.5FM/DAB) is operated by Milton Keynes Community Radio Ltd..
+Horizon Radio Northampton is operated by Creativity Media Services (Northampton) Ltd. Horizon Radio Milton Keynes (105.5FM/DAB) is operated by Horizon Radio Ltd..
 Powered by Aiir.